Timezone Management

 This section provides you with information on how the system handles the timezone during a transaction request.
 The time in the API load can differ from the billing time based on the API (V1 or V2) used and the billing time itself.

-The below table explains how the transactions are handled in a different timezone.
-The behavior is the same for extended fields.
+The below table explains how the transactions are handled in different time zones.
+The behaviour is the same for extended fields.

 Billing timeV2 POST (Time in the V2 API request payload)V2 GET (V2 API response)V1 POST (Time in the V1 API request payload)V1 GET (V1 API response)